-The company Bahia Pilots Praticagem was founded on September 23, 2005.
-It is currently composed of 25 practitioners, approved in a selective process organized by the Brazilian Navy that operates in the Bay of All Saints, attending orders for maneuvers of ships, platforms and rafts which travel within it in demand to the various anchors, ports and terminals.
+The company Bahia Pilots was founded on September 23, 2005.
+It is currently composed of 27 pilots, approved in a selective process organized by the Brazilian Navy, that operates in the Bay of All Saints, attending orders for maneuvers of ships, platforms and rafts which travel within it in demand to the various anchors, ports and terminals.

-The company is located in the most modern marina in Salvador, Bahia Marinha, and its physical facilities offer a safe and excellent working environment.
-The Bahia Pilots has 04 vessels for the embarkation and disembarkation of the Practical ones in the ships in movement or anchored.
-In addition to the equipment required by the Navy’s safety standards, all boats have AIS, which facilitates the operational control of the vessels carried out by the station (Atalaia), as well as the fast, accurate and safe identification of the vessels to be practiced.
-As a managerial facilitator, boats receive information from the company’s operating system that allows the Practical to know, in advance, the maneuvers to be performed and all the characteristics of the ships.
+The company is located in the most modern marina in Salvador, Bahia Marina, and its physical facilities offer a safe and excellent working environment.
+The Bahia Pilots has 04 boats for boarding and transporting pilots to and from the pilot station.
+In addition to the equipment required by the Navy’s safety standards, all boats have AIS, which facilitates the operational control of the vessels carried out by the pilot station, as well as the fast, accurate and safe identification of all the vessels inside of the bay.
+As a managerial facilitator, boats receive information from the company’s operating system that allows the pilots to know, in advance, the maneuvers to be performed and all the characteristics of the ships.

-Other practitioners also do similar training at the Maritime Institute of Technology and Graduate Studies (MITAGS) and the Pacific Maritime Institute (PMI), which provides more comprehensive theoretical and practical maritime training programs approved by the US Coast Guard United States (USCG).
+Other pilots also do similar training at the Maritime Institute of Technology and Graduate Studies (MITAGS) and the Pacific Maritime Institute (PMI), which provides more comprehensive theoretical and pilot maritime training programs approved by the US Coast Guard United States (USCG).

 In addition PORT REVEL, which would be a training in scale models, provides an experience that could never be obtained in real ships for the simple reason that neither shipowners nor local authorities would allow such risks to be taken.
 Scale models allow the ship’s manipulator to make mistakes.